 Rebuilding Trust: Psilocybin Therapy for Betrayal Trauma

 Betrayal.
 Infidelity.
 Breaking the sacred bond.
 Cheating.
 Affair.
-“Why can’t I just move on??”

-Just hearing these words can cause a visceral reaction – I know they do for me.
+The very idea of betrayal is a violation of our most fundamental human need for safety and trust.
 Whether it’s the searing sting of infidelity, the painful dissolution of a marriage, or any significant breach of trust, it shatters your sense of security.
-If you’re reading this, you likely understand the weight of this experience, how it colors every part of your life.

-As a therapist (and human with friends and family), I’ve witnessed the deep scars betrayal trauma leaves behind.
-It's more than just the event itself; it's the erosion of trust, the questioning of your own perceptions, and the struggle to reconstruct a sense of self.
-Sometimes, traditional therapies feel insufficient for the depth of this wound.
+Sometimes, traditional therapy doesn’t feel like enough for the depth of this wound.
 You and I both know we need a path that delves deeper, one that facilitates genuine emotional healing and the reclaiming of your personal narrative.

 Understanding the Complexities of Betrayal Trauma